 Remember, there are no stupid questions.
 Your midwife is likely to have heard it all before and would much rather you ask too many questions than too few.

-Can I get time off work for antenatal care?
+Can I get time off work for antenatal appointments?

 When you’re pregnant you have a legal right to paid time off work for every antenatal appointment that your midwife or doctor thinks that you should have.
 You should also be paid for the travel time.